GCell-droid/Railway-Management-SQL/README.md

 To run the project:

 ## How to Run ?
-Initialize the MySQL database with the provided schema and initial data.
+Initialize the MySQL database with the provided schema and initial data using workbench/MySQL-Command_Line.
 Configure and start the Node.js server (server.js).
-Access the web interface (index.html) to interact with the system.
+Access the web interface by going to (http://localhost:3000) in any browser.
 This railway management system project aims to streamline operations, enhance passenger management, and provide efficient booking and tracking functionalities.